Musical road: Netherlands

+Russia

+In 2024, a musical marking of transverse noise bands with a musical effect appeared at kilometer 653 of the M-11 "Neva" highway.
+Driving along the side of the road at the permitted speed, motorists can hear a fragment of the composition "Kalinka".
+It was implemented with the help of the immersion technology laboratory on specially developed software, which made it possible to translate strokes into notes and bring musical markup to life.
+It was reported to be the first musical road developed entirely by a computer program that calculate the necessary parameters for drawing marking lines on a road to produce specific notes.

 South Korea

-The Singing Road can be found close to Anyang, Gyeonggi, South Korea, and was created using grooves cut into the ground, similar to the Japanese Melody Roads.
+The Singing Road can be found close to Anyang, Gyeonggi, and was created using grooves cut into the ground, similar to the Japanese Melody Roads.
 Unlike the Japanese roads, however, which were designed to attract tourists, the Singing Road is intended to help motorists stay alert and awake – 68% of traffic accidents in South Korea are caused by inattentive, sleeping or speeding drivers.
 The tune played is "Mary Had a Little Lamb" and took four days to construct.
 It is likely that the song was chosen because the road leads to an airport - in Korean, the melody of "Mary Had a Little Lamb" is known as "Airplane," with lyrics describing an airplane flying.
 As of 2022, however, it was paved over and the song can no longer be heard.

 As of 2022, there are five singing roads in South Korea.
 There were formerly six, but the first was paved over.
-The second one, built at an unknown date, plays a traditional folk tune called “Mountain Wind, River Wind” for guests exiting the ski resort Kangwonland.
-The third is located on the way from Osan to Chinhae and plays a song called “Bicycle.”
+The second one, built at an unknown date, plays a traditional folk tune called "Mountain Wind, River Wind" for guests exiting the ski resort Kangwon Land.
+The third is located on the way from Osan to Chinhae and plays a song called "Bicycle."

-The fourth was constructed in 2019 and plays the first verse of “Twinkle Twinkle Little Star”.
-It was constructed inside of the Inje-Yangyang Tunnel on the Seoul-Yangyang Expressway, the longest tunnel in Korea.
-The fifth is located on the Donghae Expressway inside of a tunnel and plays a well-known Korean children's folk song called “Cheer Up, Dad.”
-The sixth one was constructed inside the Marae tunnel on route 17, but the title of the song played by the road is unknown.
+The fourth was constructed in 2019 and plays the first verse of "Twinkle, Twinkle, Little Star".
+It was constructed inside of the Inje-Yangyang Tunnel on the Seoul–Yangyang Expressway, the longest tunnel in Korea.
+The fifth is located on the Donghae Expressway inside of a tunnel and plays a well-known Korean children's folk song called "Cheer Up, Dad."